Ax-Lindemann-Weierstrass with derivatives and the genus 0 Fuchsian groups

 The previous Ax-Lindemann-Weiestrass (ALW for short) results discussed above employ various techniques from group theory, complex variables, and number theory, but each one also shares a common element in their approach: a tool called \emph{o-minimality} originating in model theory.
 The theory of o-minimality is a natural generalization of real algebraic geometry to include certain non-oscillatory transcendental functions.
+It was developed starting in the 1980s by model theorists \cite{tameT}, but in the early 2000s, o-minimality was connected with various aspects of number theory in part through the work of Pila and Wilkie \cite{PW} and Peterzil and Starchenko \cite{PS1, PS2, PS3}.
+The counting theorem of Pila-Wilkie has precursors coming from number theory before the connection to o-minimality was made.
+See, for instance, the work of Bombieri and Pila \cite{bombpila} and the related manuscript of Sarnak \cite{Sarnak}.
+Diophantine properties of definable sets in o-minimal structures had also been previously investigated by Wilkie \cite{Wilkie}.
+However, following the Pila-Wilkie theorem, there has been an explosion of work.
+In \cite{PZ}, the Pila-Wilkie theorem was employed by Pila and Zannier to give a new proof of the Manin-Mumford conjecture.
+The strategy was immediately taken up by Masser and Zannier \cite{masser2010torsion} to prove a a special case of Pink's relative Manin-Mumford conjecture, while Pila \cite{PilaIMRN} gave new proofs of results of a Manin-Mumford-Andr\'e-Oort flavor.

-It was developed starting in the 1980s by model theorists \cite{tameT}, but in the early 2000s, o-minimality was connected with various aspects of number theory in part through the work of Pila-Wilkie \cite{PW} and Peterzil-Starchenko \cite{PS1, PS2, PS3}.
-Nowadays, many relevant results employed in the theory and its recent applications come from geometrical and number-theoretical motivations and considerations.
-The common line of reasoning in the results mentioned in the previous paragraph is to embed the problem in an o-minimal context by proving that the $\Gamma$-automorphic function (restricted to an appropriate fundamental domain) is interpretable in $\m R_{an, exp}$, an o-minimal structure in which the definable sets are given by inequalities built from the algebraic functions, the exponential function, and real analytic functions restricted to bounded sets.
+The common line of reasoning in the results mentioned in the previous several paragraphs is to embed the problem in an o-minimal context by proving that the a certain analytic function (restricted to an appropriate fundamental domain) is interpretable in $\m R_{an, exp}$, an o-minimal structure in which the definable sets are given by inequalities built from the algebraic functions, the exponential function, and real analytic functions restricted to bounded sets.